Fyriplaka beach

 Milos: Tripiti, where to go first 🙂

-Milo catacombs
+Milos catacombs

 The Catacombs are located next to the ancient city of Melos.

-Actually, the settlement Trypiti got its name because it was full of caves in the white volcanic rock.
+In fact, the settlement Trypiti got its name because it was full of caves in the white volcanic rock.

-Catacombs in Volcanic Rock Klima
+Catacombs in volcanic rock, Klima

 Klima catacombs in volcanic rock